indranil-sscu/cd224-spring/readme.md

 ## Getting Started

 ### Prerequisites
 To follow along with this course, you should have Python 3.x installed on your machine.
-We recommend using [Anaconda](https://www.anaconda.com/products/individual) to manage your Python environment and packages.
+We recommend using [Anaconda](https://www.anaconda.com/products/individual) or [MiniConda](https://docs.anaconda.com/miniconda/) to manage your Python environment and packages.

 ### Installation